The-going/evlproject/content/core/benchmarks/_index.md

    loops to a continuous [dd(1)](http://man7.org/linux/man-pages/man1/dd.1.html) copy from `/dev/zero` to `/dev/null` with a large block size (128Mb).
-This workload usually causes the worst latency spots on any platform for any type of real-time infrastructure, dual kernel and native preemption (PREEMPT_RT).
+This workload usually causes the worst latency spots on a platform for any type of real-time infrastructure, dual kernel and native preemption (PREEMPT_RT).
 As it pounds the CPU caches quite badly, it reveals the inertia of the real-time infrastructure when it has to ramp up quickly from an idle state in order to handle an external event.
-The shell commands to start this work are:
+The more complex the code code paths involved in doing so, the longer the response time.
+Do not expect ugly figures on Big Irons and other high-end x86 though, however this workload is likely to thrash common embedded systems.
+The shell commands to start this workload are:

    ```
    ~ # while :; do hackbench; done &
-   ~ # dd if=/dev/zero of=/dev/null bs=128M&
+   ~ # dd if=/dev/zero of=/dev/null bs=128M &
    ```

 3. The _Pesky Neighbour_ workload is based on the [stress-ng test